Zach-Shim/Asssembly/README.md

 # Disassembler or DASM FOR SHORT

+## TODO List for this week:
+1) Integrating GET_BITS to current (and future) opcodes
+2) Pick an opcode to work on (possibly similar to the one you already made for simplicity) and try to make as much progress before thursday
+3) Write Progress Report 2 by Thursday night

+## Curernt Opcode You Are Working On:
+Zach:
+Brendan: MULS
+Lucas:

 ## Rundown:
 <p>
 Combined ADD, SUB, and AND subroutines into one function, since all of them share the same bit placements.
 So those are all done (haven't tested all addressing modes though).